JaniKibichi/Persistence-Akka/README.md

 - AsyncWriteJournal: A journal with an ordered collection of events that can be sent to a persistent actor.

-- AtLeastOnceDelivery: A message delivery mechanism that ensures at least one time deilivery to destinations.
+- AtLeastOnceDelivery: A message delivery mechanism that ensures at least one time delivery to destinations.

 - Snapshot store: Store of snapshots of actor state, used to speed up recovery time for state.